Voitheia/red_team_scoring/README.md

 ## Ansible checks `/app/ansible/checks.py`

 Run every 5 minutes starting at competition start.
 Hardcoded start time configurable by admin.
 Admin also needs to "arm" checks.
+Need to be able to pause and restart for lunch, done manually.

 Uses a multiprocessed ansible callback plugin to capture json output from check scripts and queue the output to a db writer process.